Surrogate modeling with functional nonlinear autoregressive models F-NARX

 Abstract

-We propose a novel feature-centric approach to surrogate modeling of dynamical systems driven by time-varying exogenous excitations.
-This approach, named Functional Nonlinear AutoRegressive with eXogenous inputs (F-NARX), aims to approximate the system response based on temporal features of both the exogenous inputs and the system response, rather than on their values at specific time lags.
-This is a major step away from the discrete-time-centric approach of classical NARX models, which attempts to determine the relationship between selected time steps of the input/output time series.
-By modeling the system in a time-feature space instead of the original time axis, F-NARX can provide more stable long-term predictions and drastically reduce the reliance of the model performance on the time discretization of the problem.
+We propose a novel functional approach to surrogate modeling of dynamical systems with exogenous inputs.
+This approach, named Functional Nonlinear AutoRegressive with eXogenous inputs (F-NARX), approximates the system response based on temporal features of the exogenous inputs and the system response.
+This marks a major step away from the discrete-time-centric approach of classical NARX models, which determines the relationship between selected time steps of the input/output time series.
+By modeling the system in a time-feature space, F-NARX takes advantage of the temporal smoothness of the process being modeled, providing more stable predictions and reducing the dependence of model performance on the discretization of the time axis.
+In this work, we introduce an F-NARX implementation based on principal component analysis and polynomial regression.
+To further improve prediction accuracy, we also introduce a modified hybrid least angle regression approach to identify a sparse model structure and minimize the expected forecast error, rather than the one-step-ahead prediction error.
+We investigate the behavior and capabilities of our F-NARX implementation on two case studies: an eight-story building under wind loading and a three-story steel frame under seismic loading.
+Our results demonstrate that F-NARX has several favorable properties that make it well-suited to surrogate modeling applications.

 JavaScript has been disabled in your browser